WilliamBuntu/BankManagementSystem-Java-1/README.md

 - `Employee<T>`: Generic class representing an employee with various attributes
 - `EmployeeDatabase<T>`: Manages employee records using Collections
 - `EmployeeSalaryComparator<T>` and `EmployeePerformanceComparator<T>`: Custom comparators for sorting
-- `EmployeeManagementSystemApp`: JavaFX application for the user interface
+- `MainApplication`: JavaFX application for the user interface
 - `EmployeeManagementDemo`: Console-based demo showing all features without GUI

 ## How to Run
+- run `MainApplication` for the GUI application
 ### Prerequisites

 - Java Development Kit (JDK) 24 or higher